-• DEDJTR gathers information on affected primary producers and other animal owners' properties to assess the impact, loss and damage.
-Relevant information is shared with municipal councils and appropriate departments.

-• DHHS refers affected primary producers and other animal owners to available services as needed.
+- DEDJTR gathers information on affected primary producers and other animal owners' properties to assess the impact, loss and damage.
+Relevant information is shared with municipal councils and appropriate departments - DEDJTR supports the needs of affected primary producers and animal owners with referrals to support for assistance. - DHHS refers affected primary producers and other animal owners to available services as needed.